Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/architectures/transformer.md

 ### (2021, Swin Transformer V1) Self-attention/Transformers to complement CNN Backbones (count=6)

-> Another line of work is to augment a standard CNN architecture with self-attention ayers or Transformers.
-The self-attention layers can complement backbones or head networks by providing the capability to encode distant dependencies or heterogeneous interactions.
-(Swin Transformer V1, 2021)
+> (2021, Swin Transformer V1) Another line of work is to augment a standard CNN architecture with self-attention layers or Transformers.
+The self-attention layers can complement backbones [64, 6, 68, 22, 71, 54] or head networks [31, 26] by providing the capability to encode distant dependencies or heterogeneous interactions.

 * Non-local Neural Networks
 * [GCNet](https://ieeexplore.ieee.org/document/9022134)